 A blogger is looking for inspiration and ideas like one looks for a diamond in a heap of stones.
 A core part of a blogger’s work is to read and learn a lot so that diamonds of wisdom can be identified among a heap of stones that are relevant for the blogger’s audience.

-You can apply the knowledge and gain experience in real time.
-Or you can think about the experiences from the past and validate what you have learned.
+You can apply the knowledge and gain experience.
+You can think about the experiences from the past and validate what you have learned.
 This is a natural process that occurs for everyone.
 A blogger cannot jump into writing as soon as he reads something interesting.

 Everyone who learns perceives a piece of content in a different way according to his/her own life experience.
 Take this blog post as an example, 1000s of people might be reading this blog post right now.
 But YOU, specifically, will feel a certain way about this content.